Sample: Fizzleburn — The Accidental Genius of Atheron

 — Professor Mentalbus

 Blizzit’s breath went somewhere and came back changed.
-He laughed, and when he laughed he hiccuped, and when he hiccuped he knocked his goggles with his chin so they sprang up over his eyes and made the world a bright, round carnival.
+He laughed, and when he laughed he hiccupped, and when he hiccupped he knocked his goggles with his chin so they sprang up over his eyes and made the world a bright, round carnival.
 He wrenched them down and ran for the kitchen, letter in one hand like a sparkler that did not go out.

 “Mum!
 Dad!”